Appraised Value

 In another method, not frequently used for residential property, the appraiser will determine whether the property is residential, commercial, etc. The appraiser will consider the cost to replace or “rebuild” the property through new construction, and deduct the depreciation of the property based upon its age.

-If you are interested in learning more about appraised value, please feel free to contact us today!
+If you are interested in learning more about how to figure out the appraised value of a property, please feel free to contact us anytime!